xaviero98-stack/Kubernetes/Project/README.md

                   number: 8080
 ```

 Now, one last step before we can use it.
-In the machine that will be used to connect to Trino we need to go to its hosts file and append a line like with the structure '(one of the Kubernetes nodes IPs)  trino.local'. **Not separated by spaces but by a Tab**.
+In the machine that will be used to connect to Trino we need to go to its hosts file and append a line with the structure '(one of the Kubernetes nodes IPs)  trino.local'. **Not separated by spaces but by a Tab**.
 In my case with Windows we find it in **C:\Windows\System32\drivers\etc**:

 <img width="831" height="803" alt="image" src="https://github.com/user-attachments/assets/4ebe66a0-7fbc-4367-b92e-d618fea68362" />